-Breakfast at the Splendide Royal is of a high standard, and is served in the ‘Crystal Lounge’, a room on the top floor which is white, spotless, well-run and offers lovely views of Rome through its wall of plate-glass.
-I found the food here excellent.
-From the buffet I secured bacon, mushrooms, tomatoes, Corn Flakes, pineapple, melon, strawberries and crusty bread.
-All of these comestibles were tip-top.
-To my table were brought pots of coffee, buckets of ice and, of course, my concluding cappuccino.
-The only fault I could find was that there was an absence of small plates on the buffet table, but a kind waiter rushed off and found me one, so that this particular, pernickety English visitor would not be without his side plate.
-His enthusiasm to provide good service typified the members of staff I encountered – a tribute to the excellent General Manager, Nicolino Grigio, a jovial gentleman I first encountered when he managed the Grand Hotel Excelsior Vittoria in Sorrento.
+Breakfast at the Splendide Royal is served in the ‘Crystal Lounge’, a room on the top floor which is white, spotless, well-run and offers lovely views of Rome through its wall of plate-glass.
+Here I was looked after with exceptional kindness by waiter Gianmarco Panico.
+He brought to me lovely, freshly-cooked croissants (and I can never resists croissants when they are warm and yielding), white porcelain pots of coffee, supplies of ice cubes and, of course, my concluding cappuccino.
+From the buffet I secured other comestibles of high quality, including scrambled eggs, mushrooms, sausages, strawberries, melon and pineapple.
+Gianmarco’s enthusiasm for providing me with good service typified the members of staff I encountered – a tribute to the excellent General Manager, Nicolino Grigio (pictured), a jovial gentleman I first encountered when he managed the Grand Hotel Excelsior Vittoria in Sorrento.